BrightspaceUI/testing/README.md

 ```

 The report supports filtering by status and browser, and allows for iteration through test files or tests within a file.
 It presents either a "full" view for quickly toggling between golden/new or a "split" side-by-side view.
 The diff changes can be optionally overlaid.

+To help surface instances where a browser version change may be responsible for vdiff failures in the report, a `.vdiff.json` tracking file will be committed to the root of the repository.

 ### Migrating